fssa-batch3/bakyalakshmi.angappan__web_project/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=fssa-batch3_bakyalakshmi.angappan__web_project&metric=bugs)](https://sonarcloud.io/summary/new_code?id=fssa-batch3_bakyalakshmi.angappan__web_project)

-#### create an account
+### create an account
-*scenario 1: Successfully create an account
+* scenario 1: Successfully create an account
-   *steps:
+   * steps:
-      a.Navigate to the registration page.
+      a.
+Navigate to the registration page.
-      b.Enter the required information such as full name,mobile number,email address,password
+      b.
+Enter the required information such as full name,mobile number,email address,password
-      c.Click the "Create Your MFS Account" button.
+      c.
+Click the "Create Your MFS Account" button.
-   *Expected Result:
+   * Expected Result:
       _The user is redirected to the login page.

-*scenario 2: Successfully  login to to account
-   *steps:
-      a.Navigate to the login page.
-      b.Enter the required information such as Email address,password c.Click the "login" button.
+* scenario 2: Successfully  login to to account *steps: a.Navigate to the login page. b.Enter the required information such as Email address,password c.Click the "login" button.
    *Expected Result:
-      _The user is redirected to the user profile page.
+      The user is redirected to the user profile page.